matievisthekat/spotifysync-server/README.md

 15. In your cloned repository create a file called `config.json` in the root directory

-16. Enter this context (replace all necessary values)
+16. Enter this content (replace all necessary values)
 ```json
 {
   "client_id": "your client id",